Spending 1, 2 or 3 days in Valencia? Here you’ll find an itinerary for every option 😉

 Finish your 3 days in Valencia with a visit to the Bioparc in the morning and after that head to Playa de la Malvarrosa, one of the urban beaches in Valencia.

-Finish your day having dinner in one of the beachfront restaurants.
+Finish your day by having dinner in one of the beachfront restaurants.
 I recommend: Bodega Anyora, Casa Montaña, Bodega Aldeana and La Peseta.
-Another option Bar Ricardo in La Petxina that serve one of the best patatas bravas in Valencia.
+Another option is Bar Ricardo in La Petxina which serves one of the best patatas bravas in Valencia.

-But you if your prefer, you can have dinner with Flamenco show.
+But if you prefer, you can have dinner at a Flamenco show.
 Just make sure to buy your ticket in advance.

-Of course, these are just suggested itineraries for 1, 2 and 3 days in Valencia, and you can change it according to your interests, budget and time.
+Of course, these are just suggested Valencia itineraries for 1, 2 and 3 days and you can change them according to your interests, budget and time.

 I believe that following those directions will make your trip to Valencia much easier to plan and more enjoyable.